dipkamal/FACE/README.md

 ## Demo of FACE
 We have provided a jupyter notebook demonstrating FACE implementation on an imagenet class 'Church'.
 You will need to prepare correctly classified images as .npz file to execute the notebook.
 You can download the sample [here](https://drive.google.com/file/d/1OvASMUfeHbQTdx2DGx1FhiOBdbEXIkF1/view?usp=sharing)

+## Acknowledgement:
+This work builds on the prior work on automatic concept explanations, especially, "CRAFT: Concept Recursive Activation FacTorization for Explainability (CVPR 2023)".
+We want to thank the authors for making the code public.